coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 ------------------------------------------------

-.. opt:: Hyps Limit @num.
+.. opt:: Hyps Limit @num

 This option controls the maximum number of hypotheses displayed in goals after the application of a tactic.
 All the hypotheses remain usable